Traditional Indian Tabla with carrying bag, hammer and cushions. Ø Dayan: 19cm x 28cm high, 4.8kg / Bayan: 30cm!

 | Improvisation | Very present – the tabla follows a rhythmic cycle (tala) |

-The tabla requires years of learning (often in the form of guru-shishya parampara, master-student).
+The tabla requires years of learning (often in the form of guru-shishya parampara, master-disciple).

 The tabla uses a vocal rhythmic language called bols, allowing rhythms to be taught orally.